ORTHOIN3D/interntest/README.md

 ## Assets & References

 - The "living" page is available [here](http://interntest.orthoin3d.com:8000/)
+- The printer and backend API is provided as a "browsable API" [here](http://interntest.orthoin3d.com:8000/api/1)
 - The "boilerplate" source code is available [here](https://github.com/ORTHOIN3D/interntest)
 - A test stl [test file](https://github.com/ORTHOIN3D/interntest/blob/main/modelworkshtop/static/stl/test.stl) can be used to test algorithms and frontend page (download it)
 - Django [here](https://www.djangoproject.com/)